ktmud/yjc.me/content/english/_index.md

 ---

 Hi, my name is **Jianchao Yang** (杨建超), a Data Scientist / Software Engineer living in Seattle, WA.
-I love building human-centric data products and solving indeterminate business and engineering problems.
+I love building human-centric data products and solving underdefined business and engineering questions.

-I was a Frontend Engineer for 7 years but went back to school in 2016 for an education in [Data Science](https://www.khoury.northeastern.edu/program/data-science-ms/) at Khoury College of Computer Sciences, Northeastern University.
-I am now a Data Scientist at [Zillow](https://www.zillow.com/).
+I was a Front End Engineer for 7 years but went back to school in 2016 for an education of [Machine Learning and Data Science](https://www.khoury.northeastern.edu/program/data-science-ms/) at Khoury College of Computer Sciences, Northeastern University.
+I now work as a Data Scientist at [Zillow](https://www.zillow.com/).

 I have lived in 5 cities, 3 continents since graduating college.
 My goal of life is to see as much different things, deal with as many different problems as I can.